Welcome to today's edition of the Rush 24-7 podcast.

 The Papal Conclave is due to start tomorrow.

-Pope Benedict by the way who's like the first ex-Pope in half a uh millennium now he he I guess if you're talking about uh sinister foreign guest hosts I guess he's eligible for to be a rush guest host now so maybe uh maybe we'll put him in the rotation and uh and he'll be here for uh the day after Easter.
+Pope Benedict, by the way, who's like the first ex-pope in half a millennium now, he, I guess, if you're talking about sinister foreign guest hosts, I guess he's eligible to be a Rush guest host now.

-I like Detroit, but with the best will in the world, you couldn't really say it had had a negative chapter in its history.
+I like Detroit, but with the best will in the world, you couldn't really say it had a negative chapter in its history.

-That's that's Detroit.
+That's Detroit.

-It's it's the full negative multi-volume part work.
+It's the full negative multi-volume part work.

 He apparently nibbled it into the shape of a gun.

-He nibbled his Poptart into a gun like shape.
+He nibbled his Pop-Tart into a gun-like shape.

-We did we should throw the book at him.
+We should throw the book at him.

 Because this is far more serious than a little bit of racketeering and conspiracy.

-This is a guy nibbling a Pop Tart into a gun.
+This is a guy nibbling a Pop-Tart into a gun.

 You go for it.